OMandila/the-sagacity-spectrum/README.md

-# The Consultant Chronicles
+# Snapshots from my Professional Life

 ## Overview

-"The Consultant Chronicles" is a portfolio website showcasing the high-impact consulting projects led by Oliver Mandila.
+"The Sagacity Spectrum" is a portfolio website showcasing the transformational projects that were led or delivered by Oliver Mandila.
 This multi-page website is structured to provide a narrative of Oliver's problem-solving acumen and strategic project management through a detailed "Why, What, How" format for each featured project.

 ## Website Structure